innovationyaa/gestcom-frontend/src/features/fournisseurs/README.md

 ## Overview

 The Fournisseurs feature provides a comprehensive supplier management system for the GestCom application.
-It follows the established design system and maintains consistency with other features like Stock, Achats, and Dashboard.
+It follows the established design system and maintains consistency with other features like Stock and Dashboard.

 ## Feature Structure